 There is actually no hard and fast retirement age in Australia.
 For most people, the point at which they call it a day and retire from the workforce is generally determined by a couple of factors:

-Generally, you must reach what’s called your ‘preservation age’ before you can access your super.
-You can use the following table to work out your preservation age, which depends on your date of birth.
+In most cases, you must reach your ‘preservation age’ to get your hands on your super.
+The following table provides your preservation age based on your date of birth.

 |Date of Birth||Preservation Age|